Civilian Response to Active Shooter Events (CRASE) Train-The-Trainer Course

 Law enforcement officers and agencies are frequently requested by schools and community members for direction and presentations on what they should do if confronted with an active shooter event.
 The Civilian Response to Active Shooter Events (CRASE) course, designed and built on the Avoid, Deny, Defend (ADD) strategy developed by ALERRT in 2004, provides strategies, guidance and a proven plan for surviving an active shooter event.

-To support this effort, the Texas School Safety Center, in collaboration with the ALERRT Program will be offering school-based law enforcement, school administrators, school safety personnel, and educators, a series of CRASE Train-the-Trainer courses.
+To support this effort, the Texas School Safety Center collaborated with the ALERRT Program to offer six CRASE Train-the-Trainer courses between December 2018 and April 2019.
+Participants included school-based law enforcement, school administrators, school safety personnel, and educators.

 For more information about this course, please contact Cynthia J. Arredondo at firstname.lastname@example.org or (512) 245-3908.